 - Beat the eggs in a small bowl and add in milk.

-- In a separate bowl, mix the breadcrumbs, flour, garlic powder, onion powder, dried oregano, dried basil, salt and pepper.
+- In a separate bowl, mix the breadcrumbs, flour, garlic powder, onion powder, dried oregano, dried basil, salt, and pepper.

-- Slice the mozzarella sticks into half.
+- Slice the mozzarella sticks in half.

 - Dip your mozzarella sticks in the egg mixture.
 Then coat cheese sticks with the flour and breadcrumbs mix.